WalletScrutiny/WalletScrutinyCom/_android/com.wallet.line.md

 - We then tried to access the site by typing out the url.
 We were successful.
 - However, when we try to login, an error 404 appears.
 - The first interaction with the app asks us to choose to 'create wallet' or 'import wallet'.
 - We chose 'create wallet'.
-We nominated a password and tapped 'next', but nothing happened.
+We set a password and tapped 'next', but nothing happened.
 Then, we reproduced this app behavior and found the same on our mobile device.
 The app simply won't proceed.
 - Most indications point to a **defunct** app.